 Make your own DIY Paper Pinwheel:

-4. Make the 4 holes on the four points meet at the center circle, by overlapping them.
-Push the ends of the split pin through the holes on the pinwheel, then, push the pin through the center circle to the back.
+- Make the 4 holes on the four points meet at the centre circle, by overlapping them.
+Push the ends of the split pin through the holes on the pinwheel, then, push the pin through the centre circle to the back.